Omer-Amin/Moovee/README.md

 # Moovee
 Moovee is a powerful and lightweight 2D animation library.
 It enables you to form complex animations using high-level descriptors and utilises an events-based system to allow you to fine tune each individual component of each animation frame to your preference.

-## Terminology
-Moovee uses film-making terminology to provide highly intuitive and readable scripting.
-The library that allows for versatile, complex rates-of-change (`Actions`), which can be attached to renderable objects (`Actors`) and then grouped into synchornised animations (`Scenes`), all aggregated together with user configurations to be played back as a `Movie`.

 ## Brief Documentation
 A full documentation is in the works.
 The following should help you get started.